-Before you design anything that is intended for print, it is important to understand the difference between RGB color and CMYK color in order to ensure that the document you have created looks as good in print as it does on the screen.
+Before you design anything intended for print, it’s important to understand the difference between RGB color and CMYK color to ensure that the document created looks as good in print as it does on screen.

 Both colors render differently depending on which medium they are used for, whether it be on the web or in print.
 So, how do we know when to use which one?

-CMYK (Cyan, Magenta, Yellow, Black) is a four color mode which utilizes the colors cyan, magenta, yellow and black in various amounts to create all of the necessary colors when printing images.
-This type of color setting does not include a white color because it is assumed that it will be printed on a white paper and depending on the percentage of each color that is used, the white from the paper will be used to fill the space, therefore making the shades appear lighter.
-When the first three colors are added together, the result is not pure black, but rather a very dark brown.
-The K color, or black, is used to completely remove light from the printed picture, which is why the eye perceives the color as black.
+CMYK is a four color mode which uses the colors cyan, magenta, yellow and black to create the necessary colors when printing images.
+This type of color setting does not include a white color because it assumes that printing will be on a white paper.
+Depending on the percentage of each color used, the white from the paper will be used to fill the space, making shades appear lighter.
+When the first three colors are added together, the result is not pure black, but rather a dark brown.
+Black is used to completely remove light from the printed picture, which is why the eye perceives the color as black.
 (See illustration above.)

-RGB (Red, Green, Blue) on the other hand, is a type of color mode that combines the colors red, blue and green in various degrees to create a variety of different colors.
-This color scheme is commonly associated with electronic displays, such as LCD monitors, digital cameras and scanners.
-When all three of the colors are combined and displayed to their full extent, the result is a pure white.
-When all three colors are combined to the lowest degree, or value, the result is black.
-Software such as photo editing programs use the RGB color mode because it offers the widest range of colors.
+RGB on the other hand is a type of color mode that combines the colors red, blue and green to create a variety of colors.
+This color scheme is commonly associated with electronic displays like LCD monitors, digital cameras and scanners.
+When all three colors are combined and displayed to their full extent, the result is a pure white.
+When all three colors are combined in the lowest degree, or value, the result is black.
+Photo editing programs use the RGB color mode because it offers the widest range of colors.

 In a sense, the two color spaces are opposites.
-As such, it should come as no surprise that converting from one color space to another are not always perfect but a very close match can be achieved.
+Converting from one color space to another will not always be perfect but a close match can still be achieved.
 (Source: Highland Marketing: Getting to Know RGB and CMYK)

 Vector based images